daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-02-February-2024-Goals.md

 2. Start E5 physiology discussion section By March
 3. Mcap2020 revisions By Feb 15th

+### Analysis

+1. Analyze effects of species on E5 phys and ITS2 data
+2. Revise E5 results

 ### Sample processing

 1. Larval size photograph analyze for HI 2023